Storm Eowyn breaks Irish wind speed records

 ESB Networks in Ireland says it expects significant further outages as Storm Eowyn moves across the country.

+Deputy premier Simon Harris said: “Ireland has experienced the highest winds ever recorded and our power outages are widespread.

+“Continue to heed the red warning and do not travel.
+The sea and shoreline are extremely dangerous.”

-North of the border, NIE Networks said the storm was causing “widespread damage” to the electricity infrastructure.
+North of the border, NIE Networks said the storm is causing “widespread damage” to the electricity infrastructure.

 At Belfast City 23 departures and 20 arrivals have been cancelled.